An overview of online payments

 What does the patient see?

-When it comes time to book and pay, the patient is going to go through the same regular online booking process as always.
+When it comes time to booking and pay via online bookings, the patient is going to go through the same regular online booking process as always.
 They won’t see anything different until the final step—the payment!

 Once the patient selects their appointment and fills out their personal details, they'll have to input their payment details (they will see either the total amount, or the required deposit, depending on what you've set up):